odedia/tap-install-inner-loop/workshop/content/exercises/01-App-Accelerator.md

 There are a three things to highlight in this file.

-* The ```app.tanzu.vmware.com/workload-type``` metadata label refers to the supply chain to be executed to build and deploy this project
+* The ```app.tanzu.vmware.com/workload-type``` metadata label will hint to the platform which supply chain to execute again this workload.
-* The ```spec.source.git``` configuration points to a git repository branch with the application code
+* The ```spec.source.git``` configuration points to a git repository and branch where our application code will eventually reside in.